WROME/wrome.github.io/heilbronn2022.md

 ### Paper Submission, Paper Style, and Proceedings

-The workshop will be held as special track within the main conference ARCS and the papers will be published as part of the ARCS proceedings.
-Authors are invited to submit original, unpublished research papers via [EasyChair](https://easychair.org/conferences/?conf=arcs2022).
+The workshop will be held as special track within the main conference [ARCS](https://arcs-conference.org) and the papers will be published as part of the ARCS proceedings.cAuthors are invited to submit original, unpublished research papers via [EasyChair](https://easychair.org/conferences/?conf=arcs2022).
 ROME 2022 uses a double-blind reviewing system.
 Manuscripts must not  identify authors or their affiliation.
 When citing own work, it must be done in a neutral form (i.e. avoiding "our", "we", "previous work" etc.).
 Papers must be submitted in PDF format, formatted according to Springer [LNCS style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) and must not exceed 15 pages, including references, appendicies and figures.

 ### Important Dates